 Making Cotija Cheese at Home

-Making cotija cheese requires patience and a bit of skill, but it’s a rewarding process for those who enjoy hands-on cooking experiences.
+Making cotija cheese recipes requires patience and a bit of skill, but it’s a rewarding process for those who enjoy hands-on cooking experiences.
 To start, you’ll need a few basic ingredients: high-quality pasteurized cow’s milk, a cheese culture specific to hard cheeses, rennet to coagulate the milk, and salt.
 The process involves heating the milk, adding the culture and rennet to create curds, and then pressing and aging the cheese until it achieves its characteristic firmness and flavor profile.

 Credit: www.pexels.com